-At the conclusion of enforcement proceedings, there are various issues to consider, including issues as to penalties, compensation, costs and appeals.
+At the conclusion of enforcement proceedings, there are various issues to consider apart from the appropriate fine.
+These include compensation, costs and appeals.
+See below.

 Orders following a criminal conviction – penalties, compensation, costs and appeals

-On conviction, s.80(5), EPA 1990, a defendant is liable to pay a fine “not exceeding level 5”.
-As of September 2019, that is a cap of £5,000.
+On conviction, s.80(5), EPA 1990 renders a defendant liable to pay a fine “not exceeding level 5”.
+As of September 2020, that amounts to a cap of £5,000.
 However, a further fine may be levied for up to one-tenth of that amount per day whilst the offence continues.
-Where the premises in question are industrial, trade or business premises, then by s.80(6), the defendant may be fined up to £20,000.

 The criminal courts have a wide power, on conviction, to award compensation.
 This is by virtue of s.13, the Powers of Criminal Courts (Sentencing) Act 2000.
-They can make compensation orders by reason of any form of damage, including distress and anxiety.
+They can make compensation orders as a result of any form of damage, including distress and anxiety.
 The principles set out in the sentencing guidelines make provision for the assessment of compensation as part of the sentencing exercise.

-In the case of costs, s.15, Prosecution of Offences Act 1985 empowers courts to make defendants’ costs orders in any criminal proceedings.
+In the case of costs, s.16, Prosecution of Offences Act 1985 empowers courts to make a defendant’s costs order in any criminal proceedings.
 These costs are paid by the state and not by the local authority (out of “central funds”).
-See the Practice Direction (Costs in Criminal Proceedings) EWCA Crim 1568 (as amended).
+See the Practice Direction (Costs in Criminal Proceedings) (2015, as amended).
 In practice the costs recoverable are seriously limited, whether in respect of who can recover costs, the basis for recovery and the amounts.
 The most important limitation is the fact that by s.16A of the 1985 Act, only an individual is likely to be able to recover his or her legal costs.
 The state does not expect to have to pick up the legal costs of a corporate entity.

 Section 18, Prosecution of Offences Act 1985, enables a criminal court to make an order for costs in favour of the prosecution against a defendant in the magistrates’ court or an appellant in the Crown Court.
 The costs must be “just and reasonable”.
-See also the Practice Direction (Costs in Criminal Proceedings) EWCA Crim 1568 (as amended).
+See also the Practice Direction (Costs in Criminal Proceedings) (2015 as amended).